6 Types of EPDM Membrane: What it is, Uses, Pros, and Cons

 Read more about these 10 Types of Waterproofing Membranes if you wish to use another waterproofing method rather than EPDM.

-2. Non-Reinforced EPDM Waterproofing Membrane
+2. Non-Reinforced EPDM Membrane

-Non-reinforced EPDM waterproofing membranes are flexible, single-ply rubber sheets made purely of EPDM (Ethylene Propylene Diene Monomer) material without any internal reinforcement.
+Non-reinforced EPDM membranes are flexible, single-ply rubber sheets made purely of EPDM (Ethylene Propylene Diene Monomer) material without any internal reinforcement.
 Non reinforced EPDM membranes are highly elastic, allowing it to stretch and conform to irregular surfaces, making it a preferred choice for fully adhered and loose-laid applications.
 Due to its high elongation (up to 465%), it can accommodate structural movements, thermal expansion, and substrate shifts without tearing or cracking.

 Non-reinforced EPDM membranes are available in 45-mil (1.14 mm), 60-mil (1.52 mm), and 90-mil (2.29 mm) thicknesses, with thicker versions offering enhanced durability and longer lifespan.

-Common Uses of Non-Reinforced EPDM Waterproofing Membranes
+Common Uses of Non-Reinforced EPDM Membranes

 • Fully adhered roofing systems